rinha4.lb

 make clean test

-The test target builds the C and ASM load balancers, then runs local integration checks against dummy Unix-socket backends.
+The test target builds the C and ASM load balancers, runs docs-drift, then runs local integration checks against dummy Unix-socket backends. docs-drift is the quick audit for README/wiki drift: it checks image tags, runtime knobs, workflow inputs, and sidebar coverage against source files.

 make clean all # default ASM binary: build/rinha4-lb-yolo-mode